New Old Friends: Release details

-New Old Friends was released independently in February 2004, with different artwork, showing Tutmarc and a few of the contributing musicians in a collage-style.
-The album was eventually picked up by Damien Jurado's Seattle indie label Made In Mexico Records and rereleased in November 2004 with a new layout and artwork by Shane's brother, Brandon Tutmarc.
-The album was favorably reviewed by The Seattle Times, The Stranger, KEXP, and AllMusic.com.
+New Old Friends was released independently in February 2004, with different artwork.
+The album was eventually picked up by Seattle indie label Made In Mexico Records and rereleased in November 2004 with a new layout and artwork by Shane's brother Brandon.
+The album was reviewed by The Seattle Times, The Stranger, KEXP, and AllMusic.com.

 New Old Friends tour

 Tutmarc and band (including future Fleet Foxes leader Robin Pecknold on bass), undertook their first US tour in Spring 2005.